02.06.2014

 Скриншот для статьи о лингвистическом тестировании

-A striking example is that in an early version of the localization of the game, the French language lost the letter é and instead acquired y.
-It is unlikely that French-speaking users of the application would be happy with such a “gift”.The second task is to find lines in the translation that take up more space than they are allotted, for example, those that begin to go beyond the interface elements (headers, menus, panels).
+A striking example is that in an early version of the localization of the game, the French language lost the letter é and acquired y instead.
+It is unlikely that French-speaking users of the application would be happy with such a "gift".

-Russian Russian As we have already told in the previous article for App2top readers, in different languages, equivalent turns of speech and words differ in length — the text in English will be 10-15% shorter than in Russian, and in Russian 15-20% shorter than in German.
+The second task is to find lines in the translation that take up more space than they are allocated, for example, those that begin to go beyond the interface elements (headers, menus, panels).
+Russian Russian is 10-15% shorter than German, and Russian is 15-20% shorter than German, as we have already described in the previous material for App2top readers, equivalent turns of speech and words differ in length in different languages.
 Localization into Asian languages using hieroglyphs can add headaches to the translator — only a few graphemes of the Chinese language will correspond to long phrases in European languages.
 You may need to change the font size (so that, in the case of translation into Chinese, the text is clearly distinguishable) or shorten the translation (in the case of translation from Chinese into European languages).
-There’s nothing you can do — beauty requires sacrifice, and if you don’t pay due attention to the size and length of the inscriptions, the interface will look bad.
+There's nothing you can do — beauty requires sacrifice, and if you don't pay due attention to the size and length of the labels, the interface will look bad.

 The third task is to make sure that the translation corresponds to the context.
 This problem is most acute when localizing games.
-It is worth “forgetting” about testing, and the end user may find that the text does not correspond to the situation in the game.
-This is due to the fact that the translator often only guesses what the context is — there is only a working file with lines in front of him, and even the customer’s comments can not always clarify the situation.
-Testing is necessary to make sure that the female character is not spoken of in the masculine gender, “tables” when translated from English have not turned into “tables”, and “blades” into “razors”.
-By the way, this also applies to other mobile applications — without testing, it is impossible to say definitely what, for example, was meant by the word views — “views”, “views” or the verb “to watch”?
+It is worth "forgetting" about testing, and the end user may find that the text does not correspond to the situation in the game.
+This is due to the fact that the translator often only guesses what the context is — there is only a working file with lines in front of him, and even the customer's comments cannot always clarify the situation.
+Testing is necessary to make sure that the female character is not spoken of in the masculine gender, "tables" when translated from English have not turned into "tables", and "blades" into "razors".
+By the way, this also applies to other mobile applications — without testing, it is impossible to say definitely what, for example, was meant by the word views — "views", "views" or the verb "to watch"?
 Such shortcomings must be found and corrected.

 Linguistic testing (ideally)

-How do
+How do we make it:

-Imagine that the first part of localization is completed — all the necessary lines have been translated, and the customer has implemented them into his product.
+Let's imagine that the first part of localization is completed — all the necessary lines have been translated, and the customer has implemented them into his product.

 Because it is not always possible to get a product for linguistic testing — sometimes the translator does not have the devices or OS necessary to launch the product, and the client does not have the opportunity to provide access to it in any other way.
-In this case, the client has to take screenshots of everything that is possible and pass them to the tester.
+In this case, the client has to take screenshots of everything that is possible and send them to the tester.

 But not only interface elements are subject to verification.
 Linguistic testing means that all possible texts will be checked, including error messages, notifications, hints, documentation pages and "Help".

 But most of the problems are usually caused not even by errors, but by long lines that do not fit entirely into a modal window (dialog box) or menu item, and therefore are cut off or get out of their allotted area.
-We have to look for other translation options or, if that didn’t help, make sacrifices and shorten the text.
-As a last resort, you can simply leave the word in the original language, but this is only possible if a commonly used term is used that does not need translation.
+We have to look for other translation options or, if that didn't help, make sacrifices and shorten the text.
+As a last resort, you can simply leave the word in the original language, but this is only possible if a commonly used term is used that does not need to be translated.

 How to do linguistic testing well and quickly?

-Firstly, in order to conduct linguistic testing as quickly and easily as possible, it is important to simplify and automate translation work.
-At Alconost, we use the achievements of modern technologies for this: automated translation systems (among the most well–known are SDL Trados, OmegaT, Poedit, MemoQ), as well as cloud platforms (GetLocalization, Google Translator Toolkit, Webtranslateit and others).
+Firstly, in order to conduct linguistic testing as quickly and easily as possible, it is important to simplify and automate the translation work.
+At Alconost, we use the achievements of modern technologies for this: automated translation systems (among the most famous are SDL Trados, OmegaT, Poedit, MemoQ), as well as cloud platforms (GetLocalization, Google Translator Toolkit, Webtranslateit and others).

 Thanks to them, several localizers and editors can work on the translation at the same time.
 In addition, such systems make it possible to use the so-called "translation memory".
 In a nutshell, the program remembers the translation of each word or phrase and subsequently, when they occur again in the text, offers them ready-made translation options.
 This helps to maintain the uniformity of translation and greatly simplifies linguistic testing.